-Kidnap prevention and survival training are available from numerous sources online and in person.
-Employers asking their workers to travel overseas on business may want to provide formal safety education as part of their “duty of care.”
+In addition to protecting your organization with a K&R insurance program and using the resources it provides, your organization can take advantage of kidnap prevention and survival training available from numerous sources online and in person.
+Employers who ask their workers to travel overseas on business may want to provide formal safety education as part of their “duty of care.”

 - Educate yourself about your travel destination and the associated risks.
-The U.S. Department of State is a reputable resource for this information.
+The U.S. Department of State is a dependable resource for up-to-date information.

 - Sign up for the Smart Traveler Enrollment Program.
 You’ll receive updates from the nearest U.S. embassy or consulate and enable them to contact you in an emergency.

-- Travel with others, if possible, and be aware of your surroundings at all times.
+- Travel with others, if possible, and be aware of your surroundings.
 If you must work in a rural area, consider hiring a security detail.

-- Carry business cards that have only your basic contact information, not your company name or title.
+- Carry business cards with only your basic contact information, not your company name or title.

-- Avoid luxury hotels, restaurants and transportation, but vet your hotel carefully and use only licensed transportation providers.
+- In high-risk areas, avoid luxury hotels, high-end restaurants and public transportation.
+Vet your hotel carefully and use only licensed transportation providers.